Premier League title race: Who has the best fixtures in the run-in?

 Participation in the latter stages of the Champions League will also make this season’s title race a different challenge: Arsenal will face Bayern Munich and Harry Kane in their first quarter-final since 2010, with the two legs falling either side of the home clash with Aston Villa on Sunday 14 April.

-A result of Arsenal’s stunning recent attacking form - with eight wins in a row in the Premier League - is the Gunners now possess the best goal difference in the Premier League.
+A result of Arsenal’s stunning attacking form - with eight wins in a row in the Premier League before the City draw - is the Gunners now possess the best goal difference in the Premier League.
+That could be crucial.

 Points: 64